Mathematics Learning Center

 When you arrive for your scheduled individual peer consultation, you will have a 30-minute one-on-one session with a qualified student.
 Since you will only be able to schedule one session per day, you will want to get the most out of your time with your consultant.
 Make sure you arrive prepared with what you need for your session.
 This includes items such as your textbook and class notes, paper and pencil, and links and login information if your class has them.

 You can expect for your consultation to be conducted in a professional manner by a fellow student from UNA.
 Click the following link to schedule your appointment with the Mathematics Learning Center and be redirected to WCOnline.
 You will need to register with WCOnline and, because you have to register separately for each area offered by the University Success Center, you are encouraged to use ONLY your UNA e-mail address and the same password for all areas to make it easier for you to keep track.

-As a freshman during the Spring 2014 semester, you will be able to meet two Mathematics Consultants for FOCUS Sessions through the Department of Residence Life in Rivers Hall.
-Kayla Dailey and Elizabeth Leiner will be available on Tuesdays and Thursdays from 7-10 p.m.
-You do not need to schedule an appointment to attend these FOCUS Sessions, but it is highly recommended that you do to ensure that you receive time with the consultant.
+As a freshman during the Spring 2014 semester, you will be able to meet Mathematics Consultants for FOCUS Sessions through the Department of Residence Life in Rivers Hall.
+Consultants will be available on Tuesdays and Thursdays from 7-10 p.m.
+So schedule an appointment to attend these FOCUS Sessions to ensure that you receive time with the consultant.